GridProtectionAlliance/gsf/README.md

 ![GSF](http://www.gridprotectionalliance.org/images/technology/GSF.png)
 # Grid Solutions Framework

 The Grid Solutions Framework (GSF) is an extensive open source collection of .NET code used by electric power utilities and various open source projects.
-GSF contains a large variety of code useful for any .NET project consisting of hundreds of class libraries that extend or expand the functionality included in the .NET Framework.
+GSF contains a large variety of code useful for any .NET project consisting of hundreds of class libraries that extend or expand the functionality included in the .NET Framework with a focus on tools and protocol parsers that are useful for the electric power industry.

 [Online Documentation](https://www.gridprotectionalliance.org/NightlyBuilds/GridSolutionsFramework/Help/)